 History: PA 94-214 enacted the credit and permitted the establishment of Insurance Reinvestment Funds.
 PA 00-170 stipulated that: (1) managers of eligible funds must have registered with DECD by 7/1/00 in order for their investors to claim this credit, and (2) investments in funds created on or after this date are not eligible for the credit.
 PA 01-6 (JSS): (1) sunsets the credit after 12/31/15 and (2) permits recapture under certain circumstances.
 PA 10-75 phased out the Insurance Reinvestment Act tax credit program, which authorizes credits for investing only in insurance businesses, and replaced it a new version authorizing similar credits for insurers investing in many different types of businesses.
+PA 17-244 allows the companies to sell or otherwise transfer all or parts of these credits to any taxpayer or taxpayers.

-Taxpayers Benefitting: Fewer than 15.
+Taxpayers Benefitting: Fewer than 40.
 Rationale: Expediency and Incentive.

-5. Electronic data processing
+4. Electronic data processing